 In addition to the existing framework of data privacy laws and regulations, the U.S. Congress, U.S. state legislatures and many states and countries outside the U.S. are considering new privacy and security requirements that would apply to the Company's business.
 Compliance with new privacy and security laws, requirements and regulations may result in material cost increases due to necessary systems changes, new limitations or constraints on the Company's business models, the development of new administrative processes, and the effects of potential noncompliance by the Company and its business associates.
 They also may impose further restrictions on the Company's collection, storage, disclosure and use of customer identifiable data that are housed in one or more of the Company's administrative databases.
-Noncompliance with any privacy and data security laws could result in increased regulatory and other governmental investigations and proceedings, diverting management's time and attention from other business, and could have a material adverse effect on the Company's business, reputation, brand and results of operations, including: material fines and penalties; compensatory, special, punitive and statutory damages; consent orders regarding the Company's privacy and security practices; adverse actions against the Company's licenses to do business; and injunctive relief.
+Noncompliance with any privacy and data security laws could have a material adverse effect on the Company's business, reputation, brand and results of operations, including: material fines and penalties; compensatory, special, punitive and statutory damages; consent orders regarding the Company's privacy and security practices; adverse actions against the Company's licenses to do business; and injunctive relief.